ergogen/ergogen-docs/docs/points.md

 ### Keys

-Keys can contain any metadata as attributes (which may become useful later down the line), but only a handful has meaning to Ergogen itself.
+Keys can contain any metadata as attributes (which may become useful later down the line), but only a handful has meaning when laying out positions.
 These are the following:

 - **`stagger`**: